 RegData addresses that problem by scrubbing the Code for key words such as “shall,” “required,” and “may not.”
 The theory is that this more accurately measures the number of regulations than simply counting the total number of pages in the Code, as past studies tended to do.
 RegData also uses artificial intelligence techniques to predict which industry each regulation will affect.
-The upshot is that, for the first time, economists could more confidently measure federal regulations over time and by industry.
+The upshot is that, for the first time, economists could more confidently measure federal regulations over time and by industry.and,

 Armed with RegData, Tabarrok and Goldschlag set out to show that regulations were at least partly to blame.
 But they couldn’t.
 There was simply no correlation, they found, between the degree of federal regulation and the decline of business dynamism.
 The decline was seen across many different industries, including those that are heavily regulated and those that are not.
 They tried two other independent tests that didn’t rely on RegData, and came to the same conclusion: an increase in federal regulation just could not explain what was going on.